Your Privacy is Important.

 Contact information for newsletter and surveys: On BrainPOP Educators®, a section of our websites that is directed to adults, users may choose to sign up for newsletters, promotional offerings, or participation in surveys, all of which require contact information.
 Such messages may include pixel tags and link tracking.
 The submitted contact information will not be shared, sold, or used for any other purpose, and you may opt out at any time.
 An opt-out link will be included at the bottom of such messages.
 Registration for newsletters, promotional offerings, and surveys participation are not intended for minors under the age of 13.
 Please see BrainPOP Educators® below for further information.

-Emails received from users: We may retain certain information from users when they send us messages through our system or by email.
-We only use such information for providing the services or support requested.
+Messages received from users: We may retain certain information from users when they send us messages through our system or by email or through other online platforms, including Twitter, Facebook etc. We only use such information for providing the services or support requested.

 Feedback: Certain features we offer include an option to provide us with feedback.
 The feedback feature does not identify the user submitting it.
 The feedback option is voluntary and the information a user submits to us will only be used for improving these features.
 If we receive personally identifiable information through a feedback form we take steps to immediately delete that information.